By Joseph Tarantolo, M.D.

 - Bad dreams & flashbacks are respected as the mechanism whereby we dare not forget.
 We must all hold the various horrors together.

-Posted by Veterans Today on October 1, 2012, With 0 Reads, Filed under Health, PTSD.
+Posted by GPD on October 1, 2012, With 0 Reads, Filed under Health, PTSD.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.